 Santa Ramen Menu pics (Click to zoom in on any picture)

 Three types of broth for ramen is the main choice.
-Santa Ramen later added Pork Cheek and Stewed Pork versions.
-Differing levels of spiciness are available.
-Extra toppings are also available.
+Santa Ramen later added Pork Cheek and Stewed Pork variations.
+Differing levels of spiciness are available as are Extra toppings.
 Tea is complimentary so be sure to ask for it.
 Santa Ramen limited dessert options.

 Santa Ramen Picks:

 Soy Sauce flavor Classic Ramen ($8.50) with roasted pork (2pcs), green onions, bamboo shoots, roasted seaweed.
 Broth has a heavy soy sauce flavor but does not look like dark soy sauce.
 This is not instant ramen but lacks eggs unlike most other places.
 Decent quantities but many with larger appetites, order it as we do with extra noodles ($1.50) and extra pork ($1.50 for 2pc) or order an appetizer with it.
 The noodles are fresh and hot out of the kitchen.
 The broth is probably one of the better ones around, with the noodles being solid.
 Noodles are on the al dente side.
 The roasted pork reminds us of old Swanson’s pork TV dinners.
 Comfort food for some.